new-mikha/HG-UV79/README.md

 **"Scrolling through channel/frequency modes"** section above.
 Then do this:

 - Enter all the details - is it narrow/wide bandwidth, output power, etc.
-- Set the frequency, either by number on the keypad, or by scrolling to the next one by using either up/down buttons, or the dial on top (see the "Frequency step" section above)
+- Set the frequency, either by number on the keypad, or by scrolling to the next one by using either up/down buttons, or the dial on top (see the "Frequency step" section above).
 - Go to the `37 MEM-CH` menu item, select the channel, press OK.
 - Repeat for all channels that you need.
 This might take time!